 Valerie made her solo debut on 14th March, 1960 in Manchester at Rolls Restaurant.

 Valerie married Dick Katz, (Former Ray Ellington pianist), in 1961.
+(Valerie and Dick Katz pictured at the piano below).

 Valerie joined a music tour in the UK in 1960, with Lance Fortune & Al Saxon